pip-services/pip-services-docs/content/en/golang/expressions/csv/csv_tokenizer.md

 - **returns**: []rune - character to quote strings.

 #### SetEndOfLine
-Sets a separator for rows in CSV stream.
+Sets a separator for rows in a CSV stream.

 > (c [*CsvTokenizer]()) SetEndOfLine(value string)